I’ve Been There

 Or worse, would they live their lives as unfulfilled as I was?
 Like me, would they live an unlived life?

 As morbid as my thinking was, it was in that moment that I knew I had to make some serious changes.
-I decided—right then and there— this was not how I was going to be remembered.
+I decided – right then and there – this was not how I was going to be remembered.
 This was not going to be the example I’d leave behind.
-“No”, I said to myself, “This shit’s gotta change.
+“No”, I said to myself, “This has gotta change.
 Now!”

 Taking Back Control

-I invested in myself—getting the help I needed to heal from the traumas and beliefs that had been holding me back.
+I invested in myself – getting the help I needed to heal from the beliefs that had been holding me back.

-I wanted to light a fire for my family and build a legacy they’d carry.
-I wanted to rebuild my marriage, take the wheel of my life, and stop wasting one more second wishing for what I’d always dreamed.
+My spirit cried out to light a fire for my family and build a legacy they’d be proud to carry.
+I wanted to rebuild my marriage, heal my relationships, claim the freedom and purpose God planned for me, and stop wasting one more second wishing for what I’d always dreamed.

 Why Working with Me is Different